octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

-Is not idempotent processing at all.
-For same request it will return different responses.
+This is not idempotent processing at all.
+For the same request it will return different responses.
-And you need to implement custom logic.
-Real-life example:
+And so you need to implement custom logic.
-One payment system always return royalty information in deposit request http action.
+A real-life example: One payment system always returns payment system fee information in a deposit request http action.
-But if deposit already created, they just return smth like "ALREADY_PROCESSED" response and you need
+But if the deposit has already been created, it just returns an "ALREADY_PROCESSED" response, or something similar.
-to go to the another api and ask this info.
-If they API will be idempotent - just one simple retry will be required at all.
+So you need to go to another API and ask for this info.
+If the API is idempotent - just one simple retry is all that will be required.